 For decades, robotic technologies have been changing medical procedures and health care for the better.
 Now, advanced robotic technology has come to knee replacement surgery.
 But what does this mean for you if you need a knee replacement?
 What does this mean for orthopedic surgeons?

 Knee replacements are already one of the safest and most successful surgeries, with low risks of complications and quality-of-life improvements that can last for many years.
 Even still, it’s possible that robotic-assisted knee replacements may further improve patient outcomes and satisfaction.

-We spoke to Dr. Christine Pui and Dr. Der-Chen T. Huang, orthopedic surgeons at TRIA, to learn what robotic knee surgery is, when it’s used and the possible benefits compared to traditional knee surgery.
+We spoke to Dr. Christine Pui and Dr. Der-Chen T. Huang and Dr. Nicholas Weiss, orthopedic surgeons at TRIA, to learn what robotic knee surgery is, when it’s used and the possible benefits compared to traditional knee surgery.

 When we talk about “robotic” knee replacements, we’re referring to how the procedure is done – not the type of artificial joint that’s implanted.
 In other words, you will not have a robotic knee joint after surgery.

 Instead, robotic knee replacement is a procedure that uses a robotic technology to improve accuracy and precision during knee replacement.
-At TRIA, we use the ROSA® Knee System and VELYS™ Robotic-Assisted Solution, which are robotic surgical assistants that can be used for knee replacements.
+At TRIA, we currently use the ROSA® Knee System and VELYS™ Robotic-Assisted Solution, which are robotic surgical assistants that can be used for knee replacements.

 And, if you’re wondering if the robot performs the surgery on its own, the answer is no.